DEADPOOL2001/DaaAssingment2/README.md

 cd DaaAssingment2

 #Compiling The code
+g++ naive_approach.cpp -o output1
-g++ daa.cpp -o output
+g++ dp_approach.cpp -o output2
 ```
 ---

 Run the code
 ```
-./output
+./output1
+./output2
 ```
 Input
 ```
-First line of input contains two space seperated integers n and m. where n and m are no. of rows and no. of coloumns respectively.
+First line of input contains two space seperated integers n . where n is the no. of friends.
 ```
 Ouput
 ```
-Minimum possible absolute difference between any two elements belonging to the consecutive rows.
+Total number of ways in which friends can remain single or can be paired up.
 ```
 ---
 **Test case**